zk33/wig/README.md

 ====

 Wig is a command line tool for building static html/text files.
-Wig combines swig template and JSON data, and builds html(or other format) files.
+Wig combines nunjucks template and JSON data, and builds html(or other format) files.

 Install